theosotr/fsmove-eval/README.md

 In particular,
-`FSMove` detects one missing ordering relationship between the Puppet resource `File[/etc/mysql/my.cnf]` (defined at line 14 of the example Puppet script), and the resource `Exec[Initialize MySQL DB]`
+`FSMove` detects one missing ordering relationship between the Puppet resource `File[/etc/mysql/my.cnf]` (defined at line 14 of the given Puppet script), and the resource `Exec[Initialize MySQL DB]`
 (defined at line 20).
 These resources are conflicting on one file,